 - Ways to automate repeatable workflows

-Unlike code-based Python or R notebooks, these “data apps” will be built visually and be easy to share.
-Once shared, these data apps will allow anyone with access to run them, quite like their namesake mobile apps.
+Unlike code-based Python or R notebooks, these “data notebooks” will be built visually and be easy to share.
+Once shared, these data notebooks will allow anyone with access to run them.

 This article pushes beyond old-school thinking toward emerging innovations built on three ideas: